Five must-see national trust properties

-Whether you’re an existing National Trust member or you’re thinking about becoming one, there are plenty of sites for you to visit this Easter weekend.
-As well as spectacular landscapes, National Trust has many historic houses with amazing histories.
-Here’s our top five for you to discover.
+Whether you’re an existing National Trust member or thinking about joining, there are plenty of properties for you to visit across the UK.
+As well as spectacular landscapes, the National Trust has many manor houses with amazing histories open to the public.
+Here are our top five properties for you to discover.

 1. Stourhead, Wiltshire